n1ru4l/envelop/README.md

 })
 ```

-The result of `envelop` is a function that allows you to get everything you need for the GraphQL execution: `parse`, `validate`, `contextBuilder` and `execute`.
-Use that to run the client's GraphQL queries.
+The result of `envelop` is a function that allows you to get everything you need for the GraphQL execution.
+It's recommended to use the `perform` function which does parsing, validation, context assembly and execution/subscription, and returns a ready result.
 Here's a pseudo-code example of how it should look like:

 ```ts
 const httpServer = createServer()